 This track takes you from Captains Cove through Sunset Cove and along Newlands Drive Foreshore.
 Most of the walk meanders along the McMillans Straits, Newlands Arm & Lake King.
 You will see kangaroos at Eagle Point in the mornings and at dusk.
 This walk provides good views of Lake Victoria

 Captains Cove/Sunset Cove/Newlands Arm (6.5 km)

 A beautiful track that takes in all the sites.
-The Paynesville foreshore leading into the serenity of Newlands Arm.
+The Paynesville foreshore leads into the serenity of Newlands Arm.
 Great for kids on bikes.
 The end of the track offers a challenge for runners looking for a hill.
-This walk can be shortened as it is not a loop so you can turn back at any time.
+This walk can be shortened as it is not a loop, so you can turn back at any time.

 Raymond Island is the perfect bike riding location & highly recommended for children.
 The island is quiet with minimal traffic & lots of places to explore.
 You can catch the ferry for free when you are walking or cycling.

 Skate Park in Paynesville

 Located just behind the main boulevard is the skate park.
 The skate park is popular with kids.
 There is also a kids playground located adjacent to the skate park.

 A small Museum near the skate park is dedicated to the boating history of Paynesville and the Gippsland Lakes.
 The Museum celebrates the fishermen who supplied the Melbourne markets and the history of boat building, both steamships and fishing boats.

 The museum is open on the second Sunday each month from 8.30 to 12.30.